-What is WLA Migration?
+What is WLA migration?

-Legacy job schedulers often struggle to orchestrate processes in modern IT landscapes.
-For example, older WLA systems may not be able to run jobs seamlessly across both on-premises infrastructure and multiple cloud platforms, making it difficult to manage hybrid-IT workflows.
-Other common drivers for migration include:
+Legacy job schedulers often struggle to orchestrate processes in modern IT environments.
+For example, older WLA systems may not run jobs seamlessly across both on-premises infrastructure and multiple cloud platforms, which makes managing hybrid IT workflows difficult.

 - Digital transformation initiatives: Companies undergoing digital transformation often find that their existing automation tools lack the agility and integration capabilities needed for new projects.